 The sad truth is that infertility treatment doesn’t always work.
 It’s also true that many adoption matches don’t work out.
-When both happen to the same person, it is doubly sad.
-What can you say to a friend or family member that has not been successful with infertility treatment or adoption?
+When both happen to the same person, these losses are doubly sad.
+What can you say to a friend or family member who has not been successful with infertility treatment or adoption?

 I have friends that have experienced infertility.
 I’m lost as to how to help them.

 Our friends did numerous infertility treatments until an emergency hysterectomy pretty much ended all medical treatments for them.
 After many months of grieving they started to pursue adoption.
 I was horrified by how difficult and cruel adoption can be to childless couples.
 They experienced failed adoption after failed adoption.
 Finally, after their fourth failed adoption, their adoption agency has told them they are now too old to adopt.